 Often it is difficult to decide what your motorhome is actually worth.
 Try searching Auto Trader for motorhomes similar to your in order to gauge a good price.
 Retailers will generally sell similar vehicles for a slightly higher price than private advertisers.View thousands of motorhomes for sale on Auto Trader and compare pricesSell your motorhome today, with Auto Trader

-Creating an advert for your motorhome
+Creating an advert for your motorhome or campervan

 Once you've decided on the price, put your advert together